 Everest Base Camp

-The most famous of all the treks in Nepal and as a result one of the busiest.
+The trek to Everest Base Camp is the most famous of all the treks in Nepal and as a result one of the busiest.
 This is quite challenging but has good facilities and you can do the trek without a guide which will reduce costs.

 This is a lesser known trek also in the Pokhara area which only opened teahouses in 2011.
 This is a ridge track which provides amazing views and reaches an altitude of 4,500m.
 You can return along a different route making it perhaps more interesting than the Annapurna Base Camp.